pocable/JDRD-Web-Application/README.md

 Since these are environment variables set them when deploying.
 This system only communicates with API's so no paths are needed.

 ## Setup
-Comming soon, this will have a docker container like [DLAPI](https://github.com/Pocable/DLAPI).
+Coming soon, this will have a docker container like [DLAPI](https://github.com/Pocable/DLAPI).

 ## Screenshot
 ![Main UI](UIIMG.PNG?raw=true)